 What are net carbs?
 And if your goal is fat loss, do they matter?
-Should you track them if you’re on a diet with a strict carb limit?
+Should you track them if you’re on a fat loss diet with a strict carb limit?
 Are net carbs even relevant and important, or is it just a marketing ploy for low carb products?

 Net Carbs: A Controversial Topic

 First of all, “net carbs” is not an official term recognized by the US Food and Drug Administration.
-Net carbs get the most attention in the low-carb diet world and among people wanting to manage their blood sugar.
+Net carbs get the most attention in the low-carb diet world and also among people wanting to manage their blood sugar.
 Outside of those contexts, the usefulness of the net carb concept is debatable.
-In fact, macro tracking based on net carbs can actually lead to big mistakes that slow down fat loss.
+In fact, macro tracking based on net carbs can lead to big mistakes that slow down fat loss.

 But ever since low carb diets got popular, net carbs have worked their way into the broader conversation.
 Today, even people who aren’t low carbers are asking about net carbs.